 Contact the team

-There are three ways to access help from the Student Welfare team:
+There are two ways you can access help from the Student Welfare team:

-A member of the team will speak to you to understand your situation and guide you to the help you need.
+At the drop–in or at your first appointment, a member of the team will speak to you to understand your situation and consider the help and support you might need.

-This could be by directing you to information online, referring you to a specialist support or advice service, or simply talking things through with you and helping you to come up with a plan of action.
+This could be giving you advice and information, sign posting you to specialist support or advice services, or simply talking things through with you, looking at what practical assistance is needed and helping you to come up with a plan of action.